 The Chief of University Police is responsible for determining the level of an incident.
 In the absence of the chief, the assistant chief, deputy chiefs or lieutenants, respectively, will make appropriate consults and level determinations.
-If there is a serious, immediate threat to the health and safety of the campus community, the emergency response protocol will be enacted as appropriate to the situation.
+If there is a serious or immediate threat to the health and safety of the campus community, the emergency response protocol will be enacted as appropriate to the situation.

-SUNY Downstate has in place a current Standard Operating Procedure and Emergency Response Plan in the event of an immediate threat to the health and safety of our students and staff.
+In the event of an immediate threat to the health and safety of our students, faculty and staff, SUNY Downstate has in place a current Standard Operating Procedure and Emergency Response Plan..
 Evacuation procedures and emergency notification procedures allow notification of an emergency by an overhead loudspeaker system in the Residence Halls, Health Science Education Building (HSEB), Basic Sciences Building (BSB) and University Hospital of Brooklyn (UHB).
-The EARS (Early Alert Response System) will be used to notify participating individuals' cell phones of the emergency and any other information needed for safety.
+The Send Word Now System will be used to notify participating individuals' cell phones of the emergency and any other information needed for safety.
 Testing is conducted quarterly by the Information Technology Group.
 Awareness messages are also distributed via campus e-mail, voicemail messages, and/or general handouts at facilities' entrances.